linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 1.3 Characteristics and participants of the foreign exchange market 1.4 Arbitrage in the foreign exchange market
 1.5 Te spot and forward exchange rates
-1.6 Nominal, real and e$ective exchange rates
+1.6 Nominal, real and e $ ective exchange rates
 1.7 A simple model of the determination of the spot exchange rate 1.8 Alternative exchange rate regimes
 1.9 Te determination of the forward exchange rate